rui314/8cc/README.md

 Besides popular books about compiler, such as the Dragon Book, I found the following books/documents are very useful to develop a C compiler.
+Note that the standard draft versions are very close to the ratified versions.
+You can practically use them as the standard documents.

 -   LCC: A Retargetable C Compiler: Design and Implementation http://www.amazon.com/dp/0805316701,